Awesome Edibles Around Al Janoub Stadium

 The restaurant in Al Wakrah has a traditional Afghan ambience and, within its simple, homely style decor, has regular table-and-chair seating on the Ground Floor and private majlis-style seating on the First Floor.
 Majlis is traditional Arabic-style seating where Sadu woven cushions and futons are arranged around low tables or in a closely knit circle on the floor.

-A meal at Afghan Brothers is a perfect way to enjoy Arabic culture before or after visiting the stadium at Al Janoub - regardless of who won the match!
+A meal at Afghan Brothers is a perfect way to enjoy Arabic culture before or after visiting the stadium at Al Janoub.

 Location: Abdulrahman Bin Jasim Al Thani St, Al Wakrah